binarymind/jquery-navigate/README.md

+## Overview

+jQuery Navigate is a jQuery plugin which goal is to transform any website into a single-page website.
+It transforms links into turbolinks, it is transparent for the backend and is SEO complient.

+The plugin itself is divided into two submodules :

+* the refresh plugin  : basically the ajax engine
+* the navigate plugin : add the html5 history navigation and transform links into turbolinks.

 ## refresh plugin

 The goal of refresh plugin is to simply refresh through an automatic ajax call any element of the page.